nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/USMLE Process.md

 - USMLE Step 3 Exam (Not a requirement for matching, people usually give it after they get into residency)

 Once this is done
-- Apply for ECFMG Registration (Educational Council for Foreign Medical Graduation)
+- Apply for ECFMG Certification
-- Apply for NRMP Match
+- Apply for NRMP Match → The programs & the applicants will see what works for them.
 - Interviews
 - Rank Order List
 - Match Date (NRMP declares if I have been matched in a program)